 University of Loughborough

 Amanda Daley is a professor in behavioural medicine in the School of Sport, Exercise and Health Sciences at Loughborough University.
 Prior to this Amanda led the behavioural medicine team in primary care at the University of Birmingham.
 Her work is focused on investigating the effects of lifestyle interventions on health outcomes, particularly around women’s health such as pregnancy and menstrual disorders.
 She is the chief investigator on several on-going trials that are examining the effectiveness of physical activity and weight control interventions in primary care and community settings.
 She has published extensively in the field of physical activity and health.
-Amanda is most interested in conducting randomised controlled trial but she also has a strong interest in conducting systematic reviews and interrogating large datasets.
+Amanda is most interested in conducting randomised controlled trials but she also has a strong interest in conducting systematic reviews and interrogating large datasets.
 Amanda is a panel member for several national and international research funding boards.

 Professor Sarah Grogan